mayankjain-sudo/AWS-Cloud-Formation-Script-Automation/README.md

 You can also configure Apache Web Server website to add a feature of uploading file to browser and generating the CFN and download it on your system.

-I use php for uploading the file on browser
+I use php for uploading the file on browser.